johnkokk/eshop/README.md

 Running the app from /eshop
 `python3 backend/main.py`
+The app is listening to port 8000

 A passkey is requested for the database connection Change settings on file backend/database/db.py

 The app is Docker-ready

+#Documentation
+While the app, you can also find the docs @ http://localhost:8000/docs

 ## /product/{id} (GET)
 Get a product by id (get method).
 Response will look like this: